spwhitton/git-remote-gcrypt/README.rst

 where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.

 ..
-NOTE:: This is a development version -- Repository format WILL change
+NOTE:: This is a development version -- Repository format MAY CHANGE.
-          incompatibly soon again, secure protocol is done I think, but we will make it easier to use by doing away with the multiple repositories per URL and other things.

 Quickstart
 ..........